 - 2-3 cups fresh berries (blueberries, cherries, strawberries)

 - 1 tsp lemon juice

 - 1 Tbsp sugar

 - Preheat the Oven to 250° F. Line a large baking sheet with parchment paper.

 - Using the whisk attachment on your stand mixer, beat 6 egg whites and the sugars sugar for 6 to 7 minutes on high speed, or until stiff peaks form.
 The mixture will be smooth and glossy.

-- Add ½ Tbsp lemon juice, ½ Tbsp vanilla extract and 2 tsp corn starch and continue mixing another 15 seconds or until well blended.
+- Add ½ tablespoon lemon juice, ½ tablespoon vanilla extract and 2 teaspoon corn starch and continue mixing another 15 seconds or until well blended.